Departmental M.A. and Ph.D. Policies and Procedures

 2.1.2 A graduate student is expected to maintain a 3.00 cumulative grade point average.
 Procedures for review of student progress and guidelines for determining status change recommendations (e.g., Warn, Probation, etc.) shall be in accordance with Graduate School Policy 3.7: “Academic Performance and Progress.”

 2.1.3 The M.A. and Ph.D. programs are separate and independent.
 Admission to the M.A. program does not guarantee admission to the Ph.D. program.
-For procedures on bypassing the M.A., see sections 3.4.1.c and 3.4.1.d.
+For procedures on petitioning to proceed to the Ph.D. program from the M.A., see section 2.5.

 2.2.0 The student is encouraged to arrange an appointment with the language program coordinator as soon as possible after arrival in order to discuss the appointment of an academic adviser.
 Any special problems should be discussed at that time.
 During the second and no later than the third quarter, an appointment should be made with the academic adviser to develop a program of studies.
 Forms for this purpose can be obtained from the Academic Counselor.
 Filing a Program of Studies form is a requirement of the M.A. program.